-The first imaging assessment should be performed 8 weeks after the first dose of study drug (during Cycle 4) and then every 8 weeks (56 days \pm 7 days) for 6 months and then every 12 weeks (84 days \pm 7 days) thereafter until disease progression is determined.
+The first imaging assessment should be performed 8 weeks after the first dose of study drug and then every 8 weeks (56 days \pm 7 days) for 6 months and then every 12 weeks (84 days \pm 7 days) thereafter until disease progression is determined.
+Subjects who remain on treatment beyond 12 months will have imaging performed per standard of care and PI discretion.
 Imaging assessments may be done more frequently if clinically indicated.
 Imaging should not be delayed for delays in cycle starts.

-If imaging is delayed, the missed scan should be conducted as soon as possible, and all subsequent scans must remain on schedule (every 8 weeks relative to the first dose of NC762) and should not be adjusted.
+NOTE: If imaging is delayed, the missed scan should be conducted as soon as possible, and all subsequent scans must remain on schedule (every 8/12 weeks relative to the first dose of NC410) and should not be adjusted.